Kunal542/My-first-code-of-life/README.md

 # My-first-code-of-life
-In python can you help me to learn python
+Any one can you help me to learn python